Skip to main content

 Before You Start

-Risksheet and Powersheet share the same underlying architecture and domain model concepts.
+Risksheet and Powersheet share the same underlying architecture and data model concepts.
 The migration primarily involves moving configuration files to new locations and updating document references.
 Your existing Polarion work items, link roles, and custom fields remain unchanged.

 Create a copy of your project (or use a sandbox project) and perform the migration there first.
 Validate everything works before migrating your production project.

-Step 1: Install Powersheet
+Install Powersheet

-Ensure Nextedy POWERSHEET is installed and licensed on your Siemens Polarion ALM server.
-See Installing Powersheet for details.
-After installation, verify that the Administration > Nextedy POWERSHEET menu section is available.
+Ensure Powersheet is installed and licensed on your Siemens Polarion ALM server.
+See Installing Powersheet for details.After installation, verify that the Administration > Nextedy Powersheet menu section is available.

-Step 2: Migrate the Domain Model
+Migrate the Data Model

 1. Locate your existing Risksheet model YAML (typically in .polarion/nextedy/models/ or .polarion/models/)